ankane/mainstreet/README.md

 ## Data Privacy

-We recommend encrypting the street information for user addresses.
+We recommend encrypting street information (at the very least) for user addresses.
 Check out [this article](https://ankane.org/sensitive-data-rails) for more details.

 ```ruby
 class User < ApplicationRecord